Help us raise funds for a lasting memorial to Goran Stefanovski

 Goran contributed papers to a large number of conferences and held workshops all over Europe.
 His last public lecture was as keynote speaker at the International Federation for Theatre Research World Congress in Belgrade in July 2018.
 His last public appearance was to receive an honorary doctorate from the Bulgarian National Academy for Theatre and Film Arts in Sofia.

 Goran was a truly international figure, a prolific playwright, screenwriter, essayist and public intellectual.
 His work dealt with issues of migration, post-communist transition, war and identity, as well as insights into what it means to be human.
 His plays have been translated and performed in several European languages, not only all over Europe, but also in the USA and New Zealand, winning him numerous prestigious prizes.
-Goran Stefanovski – Five Plays, a Conrad Press publication, is now available.
+Goran Stefanovski – Five Plays, a Conrad Press publication, will soon be available.

 His cremated remains have been returned to his homeland and an Old World sycamore (platanus orientalis) has been planted in his memory in a little park in Skopje at the heart of the part of the city he loved best, Debar Maalo.